oddbjornkvalsund/tb-nas-bridge/README.md

 # Thunderbolt NAS bridge
 ## Background
-I only need 10Gbps networking between my MacBook Pro, which I use as my main development machine, and a Dell XPS 15 9570 running Linux that serves as file storage and hosts a few lightweight services at home.
+10Gbps networking at home is fantastic!
+But also either quite expensive or often buggy (cheap interfaces and switches are prone to overheating, throttling or plain out failing).
+And pragmatically, I don't need 10Gbps between much of my gear; I primarily need a fast link between my MacBook Pro, which I use as my main development machine, and a Dell XPS 15 9570 running Linux, that serves as file storage and hosts a few lightweight services at home.

-To achieve this inexpensively—without investing in 10Gbps network equipment that would sit idle 99.9% of the time—I simply have connected the MacBook directly to the XPS using a Thunderbolt 3 cable and configured a transparent network bridge on the XPS.
+To achieve this inexpensively—without investing in 10Gbps network equipment that would sit either idle or underutilized 99.9% of the time—I simply have connected the MacBook directly to the XPS using a Thunderbolt 3 cable and configured a transparent network bridge on the XPS.
 This setup allows the MacBook to obtain its IP address from my DHCP server and appear as a peer host on my home network segment, with no need for NAT or other complications.

-By assigning an IP address to the bridge, the XPS becomes reachable from any host on my network — including the MacBook — using the same address.
-This avoids the inconvenience of having to use different IPs for the XPS depending on whether the MacBook is connected via Wi-Fi or Thunderbolt.
+By assigning a single IP address to the bridge, the XPS becomes reachable from any host on my network — including the MacBook — using the same address.
+This avoids the inconvenience of having to use different IP addresses for the XPS depending on whether the MacBook is connected via Wi-Fi or Thunderbolt.

+### Pros
+* Fast and reliable networking between two hosts
+* Relatively easy to configure
+* Inexpensive

+### Cons
+* Limited physical range
+* Occupies a valuable Thunderbolt port

 ![img_5.png](images/main-illustration.png)